 Once you've chosen your appropriate growth-to-protection ratio, you can now choose your ETFs on the protection side.

 Already 10% of your portfolio will be in short-term bonds.
-VSB.TO is a good choice.
+XSB.TO or VSB.TO are good choices.

 The remainder of your protection assets will depend on your total allocation.
-With an 80/20 portfolio, put another 10% in broad bonds such as ZAG.TO, ZBD.TO, or HBB.TO depending on the account type.
+With an 80% growth and 20% protection portfolio, put another 10% in broad bonds such as ZAG.TO, ZBD.TO, or HBB.TO depending on the account type.

-With a 70/30 portfolio, put an additional 10% into preferreds shares for stable, tax-advantaged, high yield income.
+With a 70% growth and 30% protection portfolio, put an additional 10% into preferreds shares for stable, tax-advantaged, high yield income.
 ZPR.TO is the current best in class choice and it yields over 4.5% in dividend income.

-With a 60/40 portfolio, put yet another 10% into corporate bonds.
+With a 60% growth and 40% protection portfolio, put yet another 10% into corporate bonds.
 Corporate bonds provide higher interest rates and better returns than government bonds, but the risk is also a bit higher.
-ZIC.TO may be the best choice with broad U.S. exposure at low fees; it's yielding over 3% currently.
+HAB.TO and ZIC.TO may be the best choice with broad U.S. exposure at low fees; it's yielding over 3% currently.
 Use VCIT, the U.S. listed comparable, when holding in a U.S. dollar RRSP account.

 Any higher allocation to protection can just be added to broad bonds.